 Community Award Nominees' Profiles

-Voting for the three Community Awards is now open.
-The winners will be announced at this year's ceremony on Wednesday 23 November at the Bloomsbury Big Top, one of the most exclusive event venues in London.
+Voting for the 3 Community Awards is now closed.
+The winners will be announced at this year's ceremony on the Thursday 8 October at the Grand Connaught Rooms, LONDON WC2B 5DA.
+The evening will begin at 5:30pm after the Family Law Conference.

 Profiles of the shortlisted nominees for the Family Law Awards voted by the family law community can be found below.